-Guarding the temple from the ground level are these stone Chinese warriors.
-These cute, proud and stern looking warriors have stood watch over Wat Arun for over 100 years.
+Guarding the temple against the ground level are these stone Chinese warriors.
+These cute, proud, and stern-looking warriors have stood watch over Wat Arun for over many years.

 ✦ History of Wat Arun, Bangkok

-The full name of Wat Arun is “Wat Arun Ratchawararam” (which then translates to “temple of the dawn) and the temple is also known locally as Wat Chaeng.
+The full name of Wat Arun is “Wat Arun Ratchawararam” (which then translates to “temple of the dawn”) and the temple is also known locally as Wat Chaeng.
 This Thailand temple is named after the Indian God Aruna, who is the God of the dawn.
 The temple was built in 1768 under orders from King Taksin.
-It’s believed that the king arrived at the temple after escaping siege from the Burmese, just as the dawn was breaking.
+It’s believed that the king arrived at the temple in 1768 after escaping siege from the Burmese, just as the dawn was breaking.

 If you want to know more about the history of Wat Arun, you can always hire a guide to take you around the temple.